steveshogren/blog-source/source/_posts/2014-09-16-skill-continuum.markdown

 # Progression

 I usually recommend that the more experienced a person is, the more mastery they should have in the tactical skills.
-A suggested path I recommend for a new developer would look like this:
+A suggested path I've recommended for a new developer would look like this:

-0 - 6 Months:
+### 0 - 6 Months:

 * Typing speed/accuracy
 * Keyboard shortcuts
 * Repl Driven Development / Test Driven Development